gerie1/mt-exercise-5/README.md

 it has to take into the account of all the potential translation ways.
 And a very small beam size is fast in evaluation but produces a low BLEU score.
 In the future I would choose a beam size of 5 becauses it produces the highest BLEU score while evaluation takes just a few minutes.
-A perfect balance between high BLEU score and runtime.
+This is a perfect balance between high BLEU score and runtime.